CalderWStudent/3-2-Exercises/README.md

-# 3-2-Exercises - Counting Chickens
+# 3-2 Exercises - Counting Chickens

 ### Things I learned (both in the lesson and in class):
 - Other integer data types, such as bytes, shorts, and longs.